MOMA-AUH/gwf-failed-targets/README.md

 Options:
   -f, --log-path PATH  Output file path for extended accounting records of
                        failed targets.
-If not provided, error records will be displayed in a table format on the standard output (stdout).
+If not provided, the records will be displayed in a table format on the standard output (stdout).
   --help               Show this message and exit.